Scroll to top

 Lower-Risk Areas

-• Gaziosmanpasa (GOP): Established diplomatic residential area, embassy residences, lower ambient crime
+• Gaziosmanpasa (GOP): Established diplomatic residential area, embassy residences, lower ambient crime and well-managed private security.

 Elevated-Risk Areas